 - ⅛ teaspoon ground cinnamon

-- 2 ½ pounds country style ribs pork or boneless skinless chicken thighs, halved
+- 2 ½ pounds country style ribs pork or pork tenderloin

 - 4 long skewers